About the Art and Artifacts Division

 Accessing the Collections

-The Schomburg Center's art and artifacts collections are being cataloged in The New York Public Library's online public access catalog; data for cataloged holdings are also accessible through the VIM file of the Research Libraries Information Network (RLIN) via the Internet.
-These holdings are also accessible via OCLC.
-The staff also makes use of extensive accession records in providing reference and public service.
+The Schomburg Center's art and artifacts collections are being cataloged in The New York Public Library's online public access catalog; data for cataloged holdings are also accessible through the VIM file of the Research Libraries Information Network (RLIN) via the Internet, and the Online Computer Library Center (OCLC).
+In addition, the staff makes use of extensive accession records in providing reference and public service.

 The Art and Artifacts Division maintains a vertical file on artists whose works are in the collection; additionally, a limited number of slides and photographs of collection objects is maintained for quick reference and publication purposes.